 This section applies to marketing communications for weight control and slimming foodstuffs, aids (including exercise products that make weight-loss or slimming claims), clinics and other establishments, diets, medicines, treatments and the like.
-If applicable, they must comply with Section 12: Medicines, Medical Devices, Health-related Products and Beauty Products and <a href="Section 15: Food, Food Supplements and Associated Health or Nutrition Claims).
+If applicable, they must comply with Section 12: Medicines, Medical Devices, Health-related Products and Beauty Products and ).